jskiddie/Christmas-Community-Groups/README.md

 Christmas Community gets data about products automatically with [Wingysam/get-product-data](https://github.com/Wingysam/get-product-data).
 Please submit pull requests for new sites or fixes for changes to existing sites!

 # Grouping
-#### How to enable
-- Make and be shure you have a backup and know it works
+## Setup
 - ADD an ENV GROUPING and set it to true
-- For existing setup continue on this sidequest
-	- it is reccomended nobody access the install in this state
-	- Go to Settings and click the "migrate to groups button"
-- Done

-#### Setup
 - By default grouping is disabled for everyone
 - create a new group under settings
 	- type in a group name